JustinPatenaude/balticathletics/products/volleyball.md

 - title: Cellular and Rubber Volleyballs
   photo: "/2022-01-06 17.28.15.jpg"
 promotions:
-- title: Crossnet Indoor Bases - Set of 4
-  image: "/crossnet-bases-716383.jpg"
-  price: 139
-  description: |-
-    Perfect for gymnasium floors, tailgates, black tops, and driveways, pair these four fillable bases with our standard CROSSNET kit to play four square volleyball indoors

-    What's included:
-    - Four 27x16x6" water or sand fillable heavy-duty bases

-    - Each base weighs 4.4lbs when empty and can hold 75lbs of sand or water
-    - Designed for easy set up and break down
-    - Used as a permanent indoor training tool for volleyball teams and classrooms
-    - CROSSNET sold separately
 - title: Cobra Outdoor Volleyball System
   image: "/cobra on grass.JPG"
   price: 750